meri-imperiumi/handbook/docs/systems/navigation.md

 ## Planning a coastal/inland route

 - [ ] Check the [[weather]] forecast
+- [ ] Check tide levels and schedules
 - [ ] Decide on the target point
 - [ ] Create an autoroute to target point in the navigation app
-- [ ] Scroll through the route and check for any difficult spots or needed optimizations
+- [ ] Scroll through the route and check for any difficult spots or needed optimisations
+- [ ] Mark all tidal gates to chart
 - [ ] Double check the route with another chart source
 - [ ] Move waypoints from autoroute as necessary
 - [ ] Check the harbour guide or [No Foreign Land](https://www.noforeignland.com/) for any suitable anchorages or safe harbours on the way and mark them on the chart